Resources and supporter kit

 How to get involved

 Gambling Harm Awareness Week is a time to talk about the effects of gambling and to help people make informed choices when they gamble.
-The VGCCC supports organisations with many resources for use within their community.
+The VGCCC supports organisations with resources for use within their community.

 The supporter kit contains resources to help you support Gambling Harm Awareness Week.
 It is designed for people or organisations to promote the initiative within their networks.

-PDF 587.36 KB
+PDF 584.13 KB

 Digital assets

-zip 2.58 MB
+zip 1.87 MB

 Posters and flyers (digital files)

-zip 33.96 MB
+zip 5.63 MB

 Social media

 A range of social media materials are available to download and promote on your channels.
+This is included in the digital assets download folder.

 We encourage you to host an event or group activities for Gambling Harm Awareness Week.
 Below are some suggestions for events: